 Dalry, as well as other Ayrshire properties called Baidland, Bourtreehill, and Highlees.

-Even when they sold the greater part of Lynn to the Boyds in 1532, the Lynns of
+Even when they sold the greater part of the barony in 1532, the Lynns of

 that Ilk continued to own the manor place which was the heart of the barony and

 its glen.
 Lynn Glen is described in Ayrshire

 folklore as the dwelling of elves and fairies.
 Indeed, some of its scenes